Quantum-Detectors/zebraGui/README.rst

 Zebra GUI
 ---------

-QT5 GUI for the Zebra signal processing unit.
+QT5 GUI for controlling the Zebra via the EPICS IOC.

 Dependencies to build